Curtis Mathes Corporation

-Curtis Mathes, Inc is a North American electronics retailer initially based in Garland, Texas, and specializing in the sale of private label brand electronics and repair services.
+Curtis Mathes, Inc., is a North American electronics retailer initially based in Garland, Texas, and specializing in the sale of private label brand electronics and repair services.
 It manufactured its own brand of televisions in Athens, Texas, until July 31, 1982; ten years later, it filed for Chapter 11 bankruptcy and reorganization which allowed it to stay in business and use future earnings to pay off creditors.
 The company is now based in Frisco, Texas.

 Known for its commercials touting its televisions as the "most expensive television set in America, and darn well worth it", the company was credited with introducing longer warranties to electronics retailing.

 History

 Early products

 The Curtis Mathes Corporation started in 1919 as Connor and Mathes, a manufacturer and retailer of automobile and tractor parts.
 By the late 1920s, the company moved into the air conditioning industry.
 It also manufactured wooden cabinets and eventually furniture, acquiring Hub Furniture in 1942.
-The leading product through the 1930s and '40s were electrical fans, many styles built into custom cabinets and permanent-type window fans.
+The leading product through the 1930s and '40s was electrical fans, many styles built into custom cabinets and permanent-type window fans.
 In the early '50s the company added a "central" or "attic fan" to its inventory.
-It pulled air from all open windows into the attic where it also ventilated the attic making the house much cooler.
+It pulled air from all open windows into the attic where it also ventilated the attic, making the house much cooler.

 As compressors were commercially introduced in the late '40s, Curtis Mathes' Fort Worth factory began making a wide variety of compressors that could be used in cars or buildings.
 Leonard L. Northrup, Jr., became one of the leading distributors of Curtis Mathes Products including developing and selling an add-on air conditioning unit first used in Cadillacs.

-By the late 1940s, the Curtis Mathes Company had diversified into radios, having developed the large centerpiece radio for the living room to an artform.
-It was therefore logical that this approach would work in televisions as well.
+By the late 1940s, the Curtis Mathes Company had diversified into radios.